Dr. Maria Vernet (Co-Principal Investigator)

 She is currently working on a visual phytoplankton identification book, highlighting the taxa commonly found in the FjordPhyto citizen science collected samples from the Western Antarctic Peninsula, designed for non-scientific audiences.

 We hope to share this book with you soon!

-Carmen Zamora (Marine Conservationist)
+Carmen Zamora (Marine Conservationist, M.A.S.)

-Jordan Newman (Graduate Student and Artist)
+Jordan Newman (Artist and Graduate Student)

 Anesse Pinpokintr grew up in Southern California and spent a large portion of her early childhood travelling back and forth from Thailand, where her parents immigrated from.
 After graduating from high school, she flew across the country to pursue her bachelor’s degree in environmental science at the University of Rochester, where she’s currently conducting independent research on methane production in oxic lakes.

 Driven by an excitement for discovering and passion for combating climate change, Anesse found herself interested in perusing environmental science early on in her career.
 Growing up by the ocean, she became interested in biological oceanography because it gives her a new way of visualizing where she grew up her whole life.
 In her free time, she enjoys creating art and sewing.

 She became involved in the FjordPhyto project through the Scripps Institution of Oceanography’s Summer Undergraduate Research Fellowship (SURF) Research Experiences for Undergraduates (REU) program and has been mainly working on analyzing and graphing phytoplankton diversity data.
 She hopes to continue to study phytoplankton ecology and go to Antarctica one day.